Christopher Nowinski: World Wrestling Entertainment (2002–2003)

-Nowinski competed his first ever Royal Rumble match in 2003, entering at #3.
+Nowinski competed in his first-ever Royal Rumble match in 2003, entering at #3.
 During the match Edge and Rey Mysterio performed a double missile dropkick on Nowinski, but a mistimed execution caused Edge to land on Nowinski's head that caused his subsequent post-concussion syndrome later in his career.

+Also from February to April 2003, Nowinski made appearances in WWE's developmental territory Ohio Valley Wrestling.

 On the March 31 episode of Raw, Nowinski was defeated by Scott Steiner.
 The feud come to an end on the May 12 episode of Raw, where Nowinski teamed with La Résistance (René Duprée and Sylvain Grenier) in a losing effort against Steiner, Test and Goldust.
 On the May 26 episode of Raw, Nowinski aligned himself with Thuggin' And Buggin' Enterprises, an African American wrestling stable consisting of Rodney Mack, Jazz and their manager Theodore Long.
 At Insurrextion, Nowinski teamed with Mack and Long in a losing effort against The Dudley Boyz (Bubba Ray Dudley, D-Von Dudley and Spike Dudley).
 At Bad Blood, Nowinski and Mack defeated Bubba Ray and D-Von.
-Nowinski wrestled his final match with WWE, due to him sustaining post-concussion syndrome, on the June 23 episode of Raw, in a losing effort against Maven.
+Nowinski wrestled his final televised match, due to him sustaining post-concussion syndrome, on the June 23 episode of Raw, in a losing effort against Maven.
+His last match was on July 12 teaming with Rodney Mack defeating Rosey and Tommy Dreamer at a house show in Green Bay, Wisconsin.
 After a full year of post-concussion symptoms he chose to retire from wrestling.